Sweet Dog

 • Pale, grey or brick-red gums

-Staggering gait, trembling, seizures, collapse or pale/grey gums: this is a life-threatening emergency, every minute counts.
+Staggering walk, trembling, seizures, collapse, or pale or grey gums: this is a life-threatening emergency, every minute counts.

 Preventing heatstroke

-Some dogs cope far less well with heat: flat-faced breeds (French Bulldog, Pug, Boxer) that pant poorly are around twice as likely to be affected (Hall et al. 2020), as are large builds and sporty dogs that push themselves beyond their limits, and dogs that are overweight, very young or elderly.
-For them, "hot weather" precautions are the rule, not the exception.
+Some dogs cope far less well with heat: flat-faced breeds (French Bulldog, Pug, Boxer) pant poorly, and a large veterinary study of more than 900,000 dogs measures a markedly higher risk for them, up to three times higher depending on the situation.
+Add to that big-framed dogs and sporty dogs who push past their limits, dogs who are overweight, very young or elderly.
+For them, hot-weather precautions are the rule, not the exception.

-Exertion in hot weather is the leading trigger: that's where most of the prevention plays out.
+Exercise in hot weather is the number one trigger: that is where most of the prevention is won.

 0 / 5